Fidelity National Financial Inc. (FNF) stock is nearly perfect except the valuation - The Dwinnex

 Earnings Estimates

-Current recommendations for the stock of the company come from 7 analysts.
+The firm’s stock currently is rated by 7 analysts.
 On average, analysts expect EPS of $1.61 for the current quarter, with a high estimate of $1.7 and a low estimate of $1.46, while EPS last year was $2.06.
 The consensus estimate for the next quarter is $1.52, with high estimates of $1.66 and low estimates of $1.42.

 Analysts are recommending an EPS of between $6.3 and $5.81 for the fiscal current year, implying an average EPS of $5.99.
 EPS for the following year is $6.05, with 7 analysts recommending between $6.7 and $5.56.